 Engage your core & twist your torso to lean forward and put the paddle blade fully into the water near your feet.
 Then pull back to your seat with the blade and remove it from the water.
 Just remember, long strokes from your feet to your seat is the way to go.
-Don’t forget to switch sides or you’ll just paddle yourself in a circle.
+Don’t forget to paddle on both sides or you’ll just paddle yourself in a circle!

 You’ll just do the forward stroke in reverse.
-Put the paddle in the water at your seat and push it towards your feet then remove the paddle and switch sides doing the same motion.
+Put the paddle in the water at your seat and push it towards your feet then remove the paddle from the water and switch sides doing the same motion.

 If you want to turn LEFT, then paddle only on your right.
 If you want to turn RIGHT, then paddle only on your left.

 Since you’ll likely be getting wet, you want to stay away from anything cotton which will leave you dripping and soggy all day.
 Assuming it’s warm and you don’t need a wet or drysuit of any kind, you’ll want lightweight, quick-drying layers – like a rash guard and boardshorts – which also provide sun protection.

 As a beginner kayaker, you don’t need to go out and throw down a ton of money on a lightweight carbon fiber paddle.
 Instead, look for a paddle that is durable and budget-friendly.
 You might also want a paddle that breaks down into pieces if you want something more compact that you can easily travel with.